 At the beginning of every month, make a cleaning checklist of the daily, weekly, and monthly tasks that must be completed.
 Doing so will relieve the stress of looking at a closet full of dirty and unorganised clothes.
 First, identify what you need to clean daily. (continue with basics) Every day, you should wipe down the kitchen sink and countertops.
 Take the trash as needed and sweep the floors in case of excess dirt and dust.
 Weekly cleaning tasks include scrubbing the toilets, tubs, and sinks.
-Don’t forget to do the laundry, change the bed linens, dust, mop the floors, and clean your mirrors.
+Don’t forget to do the laundry, change the bed linens, dust, mop the floors, and clean your mirrors (you can even use distilled water uk for a streak-free clean – this is great for windows too).
 Microwaves and ovens can be cleaned once a month unless you use them daily.
 Similarly, wiping down doorknobs, vacuuming, disinfecting garbage cans, and cleaning the kitchen is a once-in-a-month task.

 The best way to make housekeeping easier is not to leave everything to the last moment.
 All of these methods will save you time and money.
 And if you’re like most people, you probably don’t want to live in a pile of mess.